joereddington/joereddington.github.io/_posts/2024-11-12-q-and-a-lectures.markdown

 ⁴ There's an open debate about whether it's better for the students or the staff to set the content, but I think we can all agree we should know what the students _want_.
 ⁵ Bluey, obviously.
 ⁰ This was true both times I ran the Q&A lecture.
+⁶ I actually really liked running it from my desktop - I would normally put on something like Github Pages or my AWS server, but this was super quick to update and switch off at the end.
+Also there's something pleasant about knowing that the machine is literally just  over there.